syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/README.md

     gradle \
     grpc \
     hiredis \
-    # Do not use the homebrew provided one, see !
+    # Do not use the homebrew provided one, see below!
     # libdbi
     # Homebrew does not have this lib yet
     # libesmtp